diegocjorge/FolderLog/README.md

   -e EXCLUDE_REGEX=".*/(tmp|cache)/.*" \
   -v ./folder1:/watched/folder1:ro \
   -v ./folder2:/watched/folder2:ro \
-  -v ./logs:/logs \
-  ghcr.io/diegocjorge/folderlog:latest
+  -v folderlog_temp:/log_temp \  # Internal volume for temporary log storage to ensure reliable writes -v ./logs:/logs \              # External mount for persistent log storage ghcr.io/diegocjorge/folderlog:latest
 ```

 ---

-## Notes on Multiple Directories
+## Notes on Multiple Directories and Log Persistence

 - You can mount **multiple directories** directly under `/watched` by specifying multiple `-v` options in your Docker run command.
 - Each top-level folder inside `/watched` will have its own separate log file named after the folder (e.g., `folder1.txt`, `folder2.txt`).
 - Events from subfolders are included in their parent folder’s log file.
+- **Logs are initially written inside the container to `/log_temp` to avoid issues with temporary files and file locking on SMB or other external mounts.**
+- The container then synchronizes logs from `/log_temp` to the mounted `/logs` directory, which should be a persistent volume (e.g., SMB share or external mount) to ensure logs are saved outside the container.
+- This two-step writing and synchronization approach guarantees reliable log storage and prevents corruption or loss of log data.
-- This setup allows you to monitor multiple independent directories simultaneously with a single container instance.
+- This setup allows you to monitor multiple independent directories simultaneously with a single container instance while ensuring consistent and persistent log storage.

+### What Happens If You Do Not Use a Persistent Volume for `/log_temp`

+If you do not mount a persistent volume for `/log_temp` inside the container, the logs written there will be stored only in the container's writable layer.
+This means that if the container is deleted, recreated, or updated, all logs stored in `/log_temp` will be lost permanently.
+Without a persistent volume, FolderLog cannot reliably retain logs across container restarts or removals.
+Therefore, mounting a persistent volume for `/log_temp` is strongly recommended to ensure that logs are safely preserved and synchronized to the external `/logs` directory for durable storage.

 ---